sshakeel/SmashingConf-RWD-Workshop/README.md

 # Browser Support

 ## Defining "Support"
-- works in *all* browsers
+- should work in *all* browsers
 - fix bugs for the nth percentile
-  - unless doing so is disproportionaltely costly
+  - unless doing so is disproportionately costly

 ## Browser Groups
 - graded browser support
-- Cutting the mustard
+- "Cutting the mustard"
-  - basically the apporach XE has taken with the new redesign
+  - XE.com has taken similar apporach with the new redesign
   - two buckets
   - simplified development
   - simplified language
-- check out gaurdian's frontend code on github for browser support (http://github.com/gaurdian/frontend)
+- check out gaurdian's frontend code on github for JS related to browser support (http://github.com/gaurdian/frontend)

 # Layout Media Queries